LouisDesdoigts/dLux/docs/API/instruments.md

 # Examples

-Lets see how we can construct a minimal instrument object with all of its attributes populated.
+Let's construct a minimal instrument object with all of its attributes populated.

 ```python
 import jax.numpy as np